-Hydrogen fusion continues via the CNO cycles in a shell near the core where hydrogen is still left.
+Hydrogen fusion continues in a thick shell near the core where there is still hydrogen left.
 The Sun slowly leaves the main sequence at this point.
-The Sun's center begins to contract to generate energy that is no longer provided by nuclear processes and the contraction causes further heating.
+The Sun's center begins to contract in order to generate energy that is no longer provided by nuclear processes and the contraction causes further heating.
 As a result, the temperature in the hydrogen burning shell, and the associated nuclear energy generation rate, also increase.
 Initially, the Sun has not yet developed a fully convective envelope and it is called a subgiant branch star (SGB).
 Eventually, the envelope becomes fully convective.
 The extra energy output from the hydrogen burning shell results in a dramatic surface expansion and engulfs the planet Mercury.
 The Sun becomes a red giant star.
-While the Sun ascends the red giant branch, the luminosity increases continuously.
+While the Sun ascends the red giant branch (RGB), the luminosity increases continuously.
 Maximum luminosity is achieved on the tip of the red giant branch after about 0.6 Gy from the time when the Sun left the main sequence.
-During the red giant branch phase the Sun starts to experience significant mass loss.
+During the red giant phase the Sun starts to experience significant mass loss.
 The contraction of the core during the red giant phase increases the central temperature and density by factors of 10 and 10, respectively, compared to the values at hydrogen ignition.
-The core achieves such high densities that the matter becomes electron degenerate.
-During the red giant branch phase, the convective envelope deepens significantly until it comprises about 75% of the Sun's mass.
+In fact, the core achieves such high densities that the matter becomes electron degenerate.
+During the RGB phase, the convective envelope deepens significantly until it comprises about 75% of the Sun's mass.
 This deep convective envelope dredges up the products of hydrogen burning from the outer core.
-The process is referred to as the first dredge-up.
+The process is referred to as the "first dredgeup."